 2. Define your unique value proposition

 Differentiate yourself and make your business stand out for all the good reasons!
-With every communication, keep your value proposition in mind and link back to the uniqueness of your brand through content that is of high quality, adds value to your followers and is visually attractive.
-Having a unique hashtag or using specific keywords can be a great reminder with your social media updates and any communication with your followers.
+With every communication, keep your value proposition in mind.
+Link back to the uniqueness of your brand through content that is of high quality, adds value to your followers and is visually attractive.
+Having a unique hashtag or using specific keywords can be a great reminder with your social media updates.

 3. Profile your ideal customer